powerhouse-inc/powerhouse-docs/docs/switchboard/Analytics Engine/intro.md

 ### Granularity

-#### Definition of Granularity

-Granularity in the context of analytics refers to the level of detail or aggregation of data over time.
+While LODs allow you to aggregate series data across dimensions, _granularity_ refers to how data is aggregated over time.
 It determines the time span each data point or record covers.
 Choosing the right granularity is crucial for meaningful analysis, as it affects the interpretation and insights that can be drawn from the data.

-#### Available Granularity Options
+#### Available Options

 The analytics engine supports various granularity options, each suitable for different types of analysis: